mia-jinns/jinns/docs/index.md

-# Welcome to Jinns' documentation
+# Welcome to jinns' documentation

 !!! tip "jinns is getting a new look!"

     This is the new documentation page for jinns v1.0.0.
 Checkout the API changes for all the cool changes done to the library: plot, pytree declaration via eqx.Module, notebooks, etc.

-**Jinns** is a Python package for physics-informed neural networks (PINNs) in the [JAX](https://jax.readthedocs.io/en/latest/) ecosystem.
+**jinns** is a Python package for physics-informed neural networks (PINNs) in the [JAX](https://jax.readthedocs.io/en/latest/) ecosystem.
 It provides an intuitive and flexible interface for

  * forward problem: learning a PDE solution.
  * inverse problem: learning the parameters of a PDE.